Binion's Gambling Hall and Hotel: Post-Binion family (2004–present)

-Days after the purchase by Harrah's closed, while retaining the Horseshoe and World Series of Poker brands, they sold the physical property and the Binion's brand on March 11, 2004, to MTR Gaming Group.
+Days after the purchase by Harrah's was finalized, the company sold the physical property and the Binion's brand on March 11, 2004, to MTR Gaming Group.
+Harrah's retained the Horseshoe and World Series of Poker brands.

-Binion's reopened in April 2004, with MTR Gaming operating the hotel and Harrah's Entertainment operating the casino, while MTR Gaming completed the process of acquiring the required gaming license.
-Harrah's continued to operate the casino under a temporary contract until March 11, 2005, when MTR officially took control of the operation of the casino and renamed it Binion's Gambling Hall and Hotel.
+Binion's reopened in April 2004, with MTR operating the hotel and Harrah's operating the casino, while MTR completed the process of acquiring a gaming license.
+Harrah's operated the casino under a temporary contract until March 11, 2005, when MTR took over and renamed the property Binion's Gambling Hall and Hotel.

 MTR remodeled both the casino and hotel after the purchase.
 A notable feature of the remodeling was to replace the casino's worn carpet with surplus carpeting that Benny Binion had stored since initially carpeting the casino.

 In July 2005, Binion's hosted the WSOP main event for the last time.
 The tournament had outgrown the space at Binion's, and Harrah's wanted to host it at one of its properties.
 In 2005, all events, except the final three tables of the main event, were played at the Rio All Suite Hotel and Casino.
 The casino still retains a large poker area and features displays on the Poker Hall of Fame as well as previous WSOP Champions.

 On March 7, 2008, MTR sold the hotel-casino to TLC Casino Enterprises, owner of the Four Queens, for $32 million.

 The $1 million casino floor display, once a free tourist photo attraction, returned in August 2008.
 With $10,000 bills no longer widely available, the new display contained 2,700 $100 bills, 34,400 $20 bills and 42,000 $1 bills.
-That display was closed in 2019 due to pandemic health restrictions and has not returned.
+That display was closed in 2020 due to pandemic health restrictions and returned in 2023.